NDM01/one-click-hugo-cms/site/content/post/jamaica-blue.md

 ---
-title: 'Sofiaconnect'
+title: Sofiaconnect
-date: 2022-05-20T15:04:10.000Z
+date: 2022-06-03T15:21:51.841Z
 description: >-
   The goal of our project is to integrate the deaf community into our society.
   We have
     noticed that there is a great lack of Portuguese sign language content.
 ---